hauze-v/jabjabjavascript/object-oriented-programming/mdn-learning/oop/INHERITANCE.md

 We use the _ to create a separate value in which to store our name property.
 Without using this convention, we would get errors everytime we called get or set.
 At this point:
   To show the current value of the _subject property of the snape object, we can use the snape.subject getter method.
   To assign a new value to the _subject property we can use the snape.subject = "new value" setter method

+## Why would you use inheritance in JavaScript? ##
+Prototypes and inheritance represent some of the most complex aspects of JavaScript, but a lot of JavaScript's power and flexibility comes from its object structure and inheritance, and it's worth understanding how it works.

+In a way, you can use inheritance all the time.
+Whenever you use various features of a Web API, or methods/properties defined on a built-in browser object that you call on your strings, arrays, etc, you're implicitly using inheritance.

+In terms of using inheritance in your own code, you probably won't use it often, especially to begin with, and in small projects.
+It's a waste of time to use objects and inheritance just for the sake of it when you don't need them.
+But as your code basses get larger, you are more likely to find a need for it.
+If you find yourself starting to create a number of objects that have similar features, then creating a generic object type to contain all the shared functionality and inheriting those features in more specialized object types can be convenient and useful.

+**Note**: Because of the way JavaScript works, with the prototype chain, etc. the sharing of functionality between objects is often called **delegation**.
+Specalized objects delegate functionality to a generic object type.